COLUSA COUNTY RECOVERY

 ● The Hazelden Betty Ford Children's Program provides support, education and care to kids who grow up in a family with alcohol or drug addiction.

-● National Association for Children of Addiction or NACoA offers a range of resources about the impact of alcohol and drug abuse on children and families.
+● National Association for Children of Addiction or NACoA offers a range of resources about the impact of alcohol and drug use on children and families.
 They also offer resources to help build resilience in children.